matwerber1/aws-msk-kafka-connect-docker/README.md

 8. Again, Kafka Connect needs to be invoked via its REST API before it actually does anything.
 Run `./invoke-s3-sync.sh` to trigger the S3 Sync connector.

-9. After a minute or so, you should see activity in the S3 Sync Connector's termiinal that shows successful writes to S3; you can navigate to your S3 bucket to confirm.
+9. After a minute or so, you should see activity in the S3 Sync Connector's terminal that shows successful writes to S3; you can navigate to your S3 bucket to confirm.